centaurussa/SofiaTheAI/README.md

-A mini artificial intelligence that can be used as an OS assistant to perform regular tasks and answer common questions.
+An artificial dumb intelligence that can be used to pick up words on the fly (inputted voice) and convert them to text that can be analyzed to make a response or an action.

+*NOTE: You can refer to the \*\*responder.py\*\* to add more if-else statements to increase the control and functionality of Sofia to fit your needs*

-# How to Launch Sofia
+# How to launch the sample
-**`cd`** to Sofia's root directory and write in the Command Line Interface(a.k.a Terminal):-
+**`cd`** to the sample's root directory and write in the Command Line Interface(a.k.a Terminal) the following line:-

 **`python sofia.py`**

 # Handling common errors
 If you didn't install Pyaudio and portaudio from the included `.yml` file, then you might run into some problems.
 Some Linux users might face problems with SpeechRecognition library for not detecting their input mic devices, this problem can be solved by downloading the follow two libraries:
 - Pyaudio